 Alternatively, if your customers are dotted all over the country (or even the globe!) why not decorate the office, pop on your glad rags and go digital!
 You could host a zoom party for your staff and current clients.
 Or go live on Instagram or Facebook – host a prize draw or a giveaway and invite customers to get involved in the comments.

 The important thing to keep in mind when you’re looking for Christmas marketing ideas for your small business is that people are busy at this time of year.
 So try to find a way to be part of the celebrations without overwhelming people.

-My best advice is to keep your marketing festive (and within brand), but leave the omnipresent, heavy rotation advertising to the big retailers.
+My best advice is to keep your marketing festive (and on brand), but leave the omnipresent, heavy-rotation advertising to the big retailers.

 1. Social media